 Arts & Entertainment

-As a part of a colonial settlement, Branford’s rich history is featured in the museums, historical walking trails, and various markers throughout.
-Local museums that are frequented by residents include:
+As a part of the early colonial settlement, Branford’s rich history is featured in the museums, historical walking trails, and various markers throughout the area.
+Places to visit and museums that are frequented by residents include:

 The Shore Line Trolley Museum

-The Shore Line Trolley Museum maintains several diverse collections of equipment, photographs, documents and artifacts which preserve the history and heritage of the Trolley Era.
+Located in East Haven, Connecticut, The Shore Line Trolley Museum is the oldest continuously running trolley line in the USA.
+It maintains several diverse collections of equipment, photographs, documents and artifacts which preserve the history and heritage of the Trolley Era.
 The Museum owns nearly 100 vintage transit vehicles which you can both ride and step inside of.